-I have been a lifelong fan of White Castles.
-So the concept of the slider burger has always appealed to me.
-In the late 1980s Burger King got on the mini-burger wagon releasing a set of mini-burgers called the Burger King Buddy which was sold in threes as the Burger King Bundle.
-Me and my friends loved them and here is why.
+I've been a devoted fan of White Castle for as long as I can remember, so the concept of slider burgers has always held a special place in my heart.
+In the late 1980s, Burger King hopped on the mini-burger bandwagon by introducing a set of mini-burgers known as the Burger King Buddy, conveniently sold in threes as the Burger King Bundle.
+My friends and I absolutely adored them, and here's why.